 Place your turkey breast in the refrigerator for 24-48 hours.
 Put it in a pan to catch any liquids.
 It should be completely thawed before you remove the backbone.

-Place your turkey in a baking dish and add a little bit of turkey stock or chicken broth over the meat.
-Wrap the dish tightly with aluminum foil and bake at 300°F (150°C) for 30-40 minutes, or until heated through.
+Place your turkey in a baking dish and add some turkey stock or chicken broth over the meat.
+Wrap the dish tightly with aluminum foil and bake at 300°F (150°C) for 30-40 minutes or until heated.

-If you are cooking a whole bird the process of spatchcocking is exactly the same.
+If you are cooking a whole bird, the spatchcocking process is exactly the same.
 Follow the instructions above to cut out the backbone.
-Then score the breastbone, turn it over and crack to flatten the breast.
-Even the cooking formula is the same 8-10 minutes per pond.
-When you are temping a whole turkey, insert the thermometer into the thickest part of the thigh to check doneness.
+Then, score the breastbone, turn it over, and crack to flatten the breast.
+Even the cooking formula is the same: 8-10 minutes per pound.
+When temping a uwhole turkey, insert the thermometer into the thickest part of the thigh to check doneness.

 Let me know how you like this recipe by leaving a review!
 And follow along on Instagram @stateofdinner for behind-the-scenes and to be among the first to know when new recipes post!